paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ![Use Case 2 Test Case 2](./images/mbt_usecase2_test2.png)

 - Editing the text fields of a project
-    - This test aims to test the title, DateCreated, TimeOverall, TimeToday fields by evaluating its values before and after the introduced changes.
+    - This test aims to test the title, date of creation, time overall, and time today fields by evaluating its values before and after the introduced changes.
-      Also, there is an additional assertion being made, given that when the *TimeToday* variable is changed, its value is added to the *Time Overall* field.
+      Also, there is an additional assertion being made, given that when the *Time Today* variable is changed, its value is added to the *Time Overall* field.
       This way, we test the transitions from the *Updated* state to the *Edit Text* state.

 ![Use Case 2 Test Case 3](./images/mbt_usecase2_test3.png)

 - Setting the colour of a project using Quick Colour selection
     - This test case starts by verifying the current colour of a project by checking its image.
-    Then, the color dialog component is opened through a mouse click, assertions are made to verify that the dialog is opened, and a colour is selected.
+    Then, the colour dialog component is opened through a mouse click, assertions are made to verify that the dialog is opened, and a colour is selected.
       Finally, an image check is made to verify if the selected colour has been attributed to the project.
       This way, we test the transitions between the *Updated* state and the *Edit Colour* state.